 For this kind of problem, we have two recommendations for you to consider.

 At the same time, add the client IP address to your local Windows firewall to prevent that program from contacting you again.
-If this blocks your print traffic, then you'll have to allow the traffic but follow up with your administrator about deactivating the probe.
+If this blocks your print traffic, you'll have to allow the traffic but follow up with your administrator about deactivating the probe.

 Second, you can block RPM from creating new queues on request.
 This action only affects queues resulting from incoming print requests.
 You can still create queues in the user interface without restriction.